The New Adventures of Winnie the Pooh: Origin

 The idea for a television series was first discussed in 1957.
 NBC suggested Jay Ward undertake the pilot, then titled The World of Winnie the Pooh, with an option for thirty-nine episodes.
 Some songs and bits of dialogue were recorded, but the project was ultimately abandoned.
-In 1961, The Walt Disney Company's namesake founder Walt Disney bought the film rights to make an animated movie starring the characters.
-He subsequently produced a series of three short featurettes throughout the late 1960s and early 1970s, beginning with Winnie the Pooh and the Honey Tree.
+In 1961, Disney's namesake founder Walt Disney purchased the film rights to make an animated movie starring the characters.
+He subsequently produced a series of three short featurettes throughout the late 1960s and early 1970s, beginning with Winnie the Pooh and the Honey Tree (1966).
 Disney had also aired a variety show with the characters that used electronically controlled puppetry and life-sized costume titled Welcome to Pooh Corner.
 This became the highest rated program on the Disney Channel.
 The original featurettes also proved popular, with video sales topping the charts in 1986 and 1987.